 The payment must be made within ____ days (state number) from receipt of the invoice.

 The invoice must be issued at the required intervals _________ (quarterly/half yearly/annually or according to milestones) based on the amounts accruing during the reference period and the request for invoice by the Sponsor.
+Invoices shall be based on a statement submitted by the Sponsor uploaded on the Clinical Trial Platform folder “Richiesta Fatturazione da Promotore” or sent by email to following address, fatturazionestudiclinici@humanitas.it .

+communication related invoices must be send to the following address

+Sponsor, (insert for sponsor)

+Entity